-The spread between the forecasted collection rate and the advance rate has ranged from 17.4% to 29.3%, on an annual basis, over the last 10 years.
+The spread between the forecasted collection rate and the advance rate has ranged from 18.7% to 29.3%, on an annual basis, over the last 10 years.
 The spread was at the high end of this range in 2011, when the competitive environment was unusually favorable, and much lower during other years (2015 through 2020) when competition was more intense.
-The decrease in the spread from 2019 to 2020 was primarily the result of a lower initial forecast on Consumer Loans assigned to us in 2020 and the performance of 2020 Consumer Loans in our Purchased Loan portfolio, which has deteriorated from our initial estimates by a greater margin than those assigned to us in 2019.
+The decrease in the spread from 2019 to 2020 was primarily the result of a lower initial forecast on Consumer Loans assigned to us in 2020, partially offset by a reduction in the advance rate of 2020 Consumer Loans and the performance of 2019 Consumer Loans which has deteriorated from our initial estimates by a greater margin than those assigned to us in 2020.

-The following table compares our forecast of Consumer Loan collection rates as of March 31, 2020 with the forecasts at the time of assignment, for Dealer Loans and Purchased Loans separately:
+The following table compares our forecast of Consumer Loan collection rates as of June 30, 2020 with the forecasts at the time of assignment, for Dealer Loans and Purchased Loans separately: